 In most temples, you’re expected to wear a sarong and a sash, which you can often rent at the entrance.
 Alternatively, you can buy your own and bring it along on your temple discovery.

 As for the menstruation part, this dates from old culture, back to when menstruation could not be hidden with pads and tampons.
 Menstruation was perceived as dirty in the old times.
-Besides, it was also believed that women who’re having their period carried along angry and powerful energy which didn’t match with the pure energy of the temples and gods.
+Besides, it was also believed that women who were having their period carried along angry and powerful energy which didn’t match with the pure energy of the temples and gods.
 Obviously, nobody is going to check whether you’re menstruating or not, so it’s up to you whether you’re entering the premises or not.

 Map of the Best Temples in Bali